 |Studio: Team Till Dawn||Source: Manga|

 A slice of life anime about a pet dog and a pet cat living together in the same household.
-I’m not expecting much from this but it sounds cute enough and one and half minutes seems like the perfect running time for each episode.
+I’m not expecting much from this but it sounds cute enough and one and a half minutes seems like the perfect running time for each episode.

 Love Live!
 Nijigasaki High School Idol Club